mimireyburn/LLMyWeather/README.md

 # WTHR

-WTHR is an application for summarising weather data in a single sentance, using LLMs.
+WTHR is an application for summarising weather data in a single sentence, using LLMs.

 - Pulls live data from the UK Met Office API
 - Summarises data with gpt-3.5-turbo API